Foyceek/DE2_MCV_environment-for-plants/README.md

 ### Team members

 * František Hecl (responsible for programming and testing)
-* Filip Rákos (responsible for programming and testing)
+* Filip Rákos (responsible for programming and documentation)
-* Marek Smolinský (responsible for leading our team)
+* Marek Smolinský (responsible for programing and state diagrams)
-* Kamil Soukup (responsible for programming and testing)
+* Kamil Soukup (responsible for programming, testing and GitHub)

 ## Hardware description